 Monsterslayer of Kirtland and Aztec Machine and Repair of Bloomfield were among 10 small businesses chosen for the first class of the New Mexico Economic Gardening Pilot Program.

 "We're excited to offer the opportunity for these 10 New Mexico small businesses to take advantage of customized business counseling so they can grow their businesses and create jobs in their communities," Beverlee McClure, president and chief executive of the Association of Commerce and Industry, said in a prepared statement.

 The association also chose five Albuquerque businesses and three Las Cruces firms for the pilot program.

 Eligible companies must have between eight and 99 full-time employees, generate between $500,000 and $50 million in annual revenue and have added employees or grown in revenue during at least two of the past five years.

 Businesses chosen for the program were in a wide variety of industries.

 Monsterslayer was founded in 1987 by Jacque Foutz and her late husband, John.
 They also ran 550 Caf and 550 Grocery from the same place at 4187 U.S. Highway 550 before getting into the jewelry business.

 Monsterslayer sells jewelry supplies its best-selling item is 20-gauge sterling silver round wire.
-Foutz offers a $1.50 table of beads to lure customers to her shop, but the
+Foutz offers a $1.50 table of beads to

 "Ninety percent of our business is online," Foutz said.
 "We sell to the world from Kirtland, New Mexico."